Why an MBA?

 Whether you want to enhance your career, switch your career, or launch a company, the career services provided by an MBA program are unmatched compared to other graduate programs.
 There are often more resources, more staff, and more events to prepare students for landing the perfect summer internship and full-time job.
 Georgetown McDonough’s MBA Career Center offers:

-- Curriculum of webinars and workshops, including case-based interviewing, behavioral interviewing, and salary/offer negotiations
+- Webinars and workshops on case-based and behavioral interviewing, and salary/offer negotiations

-- Trips to visit employers and alumni, focused on a geographic location or industry (e.g. finance, energy, or marketing treks; California or East Coast; London or Shanghai)
+- Trips to visit employers, focused on a geographic location or industry (e.g. finance or marketing treks; California or Shanghai)

-- Career fairs and national career conferences (e.g. NBMBAA, NSHMBA, NAAMBA, Reaching Out, Net Impact)
+- Career fairs and national career conferences (e.g. NBMBAA, Reaching Out, Net Impact)

 In addition to the skills and return on investment, an MBA provides you with a community of peers that will become your network for life.
-As a Georgetown McDonough MBA you join an alumni community of 190,000 who are located in 110 countries throughout the world.
-They may be your future business partners, vendors, suppliers, and certainly lifelong friends.
+Spread across 189 countries, your Hoya network will become your future business partners, vendors, suppliers, and certainly lifelong friends.